 Old Masonic Charge Book which dates back to 1671-1675.
 This old Masonic charge book details the Masonic history and charges, for example the Master Mason must provide 7 years work for the Entered Apprentice.

 Even to this day research is being carried out into the ancient history of some of the artefacts within the Lodge.

-The artefacts on display and the property of the Mother Lodge date back from the early 1600's, up to the present day.
-A complete inventory of the property is currently being undertaken by our museum curators.
+The artefacts on display and the property of the Mother Lodge dates from the early 1600’s up to the present day.

-Interesting items on display include the Gavel, used by our Right Worshipful Master at Lodge meetings which is made from the timber of the old Lodge building of 1779, the Secretary. and Treasurers chairs in the East of the Lodge room were purchased in 1809 and an early Past Masters jewel presented in 1735, housed in a wooden jewel case made from the roof timber of the old Kilwinning Abbey of 1140.
+Interesting items on display include the Gavel used by our Right Worshipful Master at Lodge meetings which is made from the timber of the old Lodge building of 1779.